NguyenSangz/NguyenSangz/README.md

 ---

-## ⚡ Fun fact
+## Fun fact
-I like gaming and building cool stuff 😎
+An bug, an experience :3